Jennifer Lawrence: Personal life

-Lawrence was one of the victims of the 2014 celebrity nude photo leak, in which several private nude pictures of her were hacked and posted online.
-She emphasized that the photos were never meant to go public, calling the leak a "sex crime" and a "sexual violation", and added that viewers of the images should be ashamed of themselves for "perpetuating a sexual offense".
-Lawrence further said her pictures had been intended for Hoult during their relationship, and that unlike other victims of the incident, she did not plan to sue Apple Inc.
+During filming of X-Men: First Class in 2010, Lawrence began dating her co-star Nicholas Hoult.
+Their relationship ended around the time they wrapped filming X-Men: Days of Future Past, in August 2014.
+She was one of the victims of the 2014 celebrity nude photo leak, in which several private nude pictures of her were posted online.
+She emphasized that the photos were never meant to go public, calling the leak a "sex crime" and a "sexual violation", and said that viewers of the images should be ashamed of themselves for "perpetuating a sexual offense".
+Lawrence said the photos had been intended for Hoult during their relationship, and that unlike other victims of the incident, she did not plan to sue Apple Inc.